christiancannata/agrispesa/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.254 [Sept 26, 2025] =
+= 1.0.263 [Jan 28, 2026] =
-- Fixed: [Update SEO Score tool](https://rankmath.com/kb/seo-score-not-available/#update-seo-scores) was not considering the Product's short description when calculating the SEO score
+- Fixed: Incorrect SEO description was shown in the [SERP Preview](https://rankmath.com/kb/general-tab/#the-preview-section) on taxonomy pages
-- Fixed: PHP warning when using [Focus Keyword variable](https://rankmath.com/kb/variables-in-seo-title-description/#focus-keyword) with keywords containing special characters
-- Fixed: Deprecated capability used in the plugin to access Rank Math Dashboard
-- Fixed: [Fallback behaviour](https://rankmath.com/kb/general-settings/#fallback-behaviour) was not working when URL contained query parameters of page IDs
+- Fixed: Missing Rank Math SEO metabox on some taxonomies that use a higher priority to register the metabox
-- Fixed: Updating the [Sitemap settings](https://rankmath.com/kb/configure-sitemaps/) was not clearing the Sitemap cache
+- Fixed: [Focus keyword in the URL test](https://rankmath.com/kb/score-100-in-tests/#focus-keyword-in-the-url-primary-focus-keyword-only) was failing when Cyrillic letters were used in the URL
+- Fixed: Console errors on some setups related to the Content analysis

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**